-However, I do understand why people chose to only stay within their comfort level of like-minded discussion.
+However, I do understand why people choose to only stay within their comfort level of like-minded discussion.
 Quite honestly, it is easier to be close minded; to remain in your current state of thought and never try to challenge yourself to an opposing viewpoint.

 Professor of Duke Divinity School of North Carolina, Dr .Christena Cleveland divulged into the “Vices of close-mindedness” in her article, found here.
-The following is one meaningful excerpt which I feel accurately describes why people chose to be close minded.
+The following is one meaningful excerpt which I feel accurately describes why people choose to be close minded.

 More recently, social psychologists have studied a phenomenon called need for cognitive closure, which is defined as an individual’s “need for a firm answer to a question, any firm answer as opposed to confusion and/or ambiguity.”2 The idea is that we are so uncomfortable with ambiguity that if we can find a concept to help us make sense of the world, we will cling to it—even if the concept is inaccurate or incomplete.
 We want to quickly close the door to ambiguity because it threatens our grasp on control.
 So, we often settle for an answer even if it’s not the answer.